Tutorial 3: Combining World and Dungeon

 - Assign your

-- Connect the Placements output of the Dungeon node to your terminal Tilemap Output node.
+Placements output of the Dungeon Generator node to the Output node's

 WorldGeneratorobject.